Mr Matthew Scott Pratt – Disability Support Worker – Permanent Prohibition Order

 13 April 2022

-The Health Care Complaints Commission ("the Commission") investigated a complaint concerning Mr Matthew Pratt, an unregistered health practitioner who provided services as a Disability Support Worker at the Illalong Home operated by Cerebral Palsy Alliance.
+The NSW Health Care Complaints Commission ("the Commission") investigated the conduct of Mr Matthew Scott Pratt, an unregistered health practitioner who provided services as a Disability Support Worker at the Illalong Home operated by Cerebral Palsy Alliance.

 The Commission’s investigation found that on 27 June 2020, Mr Pratt demonstrated a lack of appropriate care and appropriate response towards four patients with intellectual and/or physical disabilities.

-In providing health services as a disability support worker, Mr Pratt was afforded significant trust by family members and the wider community to provide a safe environment and deliver appropriate health care to the residents who were particularly vulnerable.
+Mr Pratt breached the significant trust of family members and the wider community to provide a safe environment and deliver appropriate health care to the residents who were particularly vulnerable.

 Mr Matthew Pratt, disability support worker, is prohibited under any circumstances, to provide, or cause to be provided, any health services in an aged care facility or disability environment, either in paid employment or voluntarily, to any member of the public.